akheron/typera/README.md

-Formally, it takes zero or more [middleware functions](#middleware) (`middleware1, middleware2, ...`) which are used to process the incoming request and create the [typera] request object (`req`).
+Formally, it takes zero or more [middleware functions](#middleware) (`middleware1, middleware2, ...`) which are used to process the incoming request and create the typera request object (`request`).
 It returns a function that takes a request handler.
 This latter function returns the final route handler.

-The request handler is a function that receives the [typera] request object (`request`) and returns a response (`(request) => { return Response.ok() }` in the above example).
+The request handler is a function that receives the typera request object (`request`) and returns a response (`(request) => { return Response.ok() }` in the above example).

-The [typera] request object is created by merging the output objects of [middleware function](#middleware) given to `routeHandler`.
+The typera request object is created by merging the output objects of [middleware function](#middleware) given to `routeHandler`.
 It also always extends the request base: